So, you think you’re happy enough, right?

 Why Do You Keep Getting Unhappy?

-According to this, there’s a tendency of humans to quickly return to our base levels of happiness despite major uplifting or upsetting life events.
+According to this, there’s a tendency of humans to quickly return to our base levels of happiness despite major life events, whether unsettling or uplifting.
 We get used to our successes sooner than we expect.
 And even though the success remains, the joy wanes.

 When great things happen in our lives, we feel upbeat emotions — excitement, joy, relief, pride, and exuberant bursts of happiness.
 These feelings are natural and needed for our well-being.

 But the problem is, as we all have experienced, these happiness surges don’t usually last too long.
 The thrill of that brand new success — of a new job or a new relationship — sooner or later, gives way to the stresses and distresses of handling the aftermath of bundled complexities.

 One famous study showed that after their initial euphoria, jackpot winners were not much happier than those who didn’t win, one and a half years later.

 Commonly, this tendency to return to our base levels of happiness has been seen to occur after unexpected promotions, great career windfalls, and even after marriage.
 With the happening of each such event, we always expected that the happiness will last forever—but it didn’t.

-Can We Make Happiness Last?
+Can You Make Happiness Last Forever?

 In one word, one straightforward word, “No.”